Nice to meet you.

 Synthetic monitoring

-Synthetic monitoring comes in two flavors, typically: API and Transaction.
+Synthetic monitoring comes in two flavors, typically API and Transaction.
 Transaction checks are exactly what they sound like.
 They test goal funnels and provide first-response capabilities for critical transactions.
 Be the first to know about problems with your shopping cart, signup forms, logins, and more.

 Support is an unseen factor in web monitoring

-It’s 2 a.m. and your web monitoring is firing alerts off left and right.
+It’s 2 a.m., and your web monitoring is firing alerts off left and right.
 You need help!
 You need analysis and explanations.
 Responsive support from your provider proves its worth when you encounter an error you either can’t see or can’t replicate.

 Documentation

 Documentation should be thorough, include examples, and provide step-by-step instructions.
 If your provider uses code in their documentation, it’s a good sign they know what they are talking about and take it seriously.
-Bonus points for providers who develop outside toolsets, browser extensions, and more to assist in creating your monitoring system.
+Bonus points are available for providers who develop outside toolsets, browser extensions, and more to assist in creating your monitoring system.

 Committing to a web monitoring provider

 Monitoring and Reporting are the most important components in deciding on your provider, but the nice-to-have feature list can simplify your work and improve oversight.
-Remember, the point of an alert is first response.
+Remember, the point of an alert is the first response.
 If your alert is lost in the ether and no one can claim it, did the fire really happen?

 Web monitoring software is part of an important commitment you make to your customer base.
-It says you care about providing a service, and that your users can trust you to be there for them.
+It says you care about providing a service and that your users can trust you to be there for them.
 Taking that commitment seriously means reflecting on which of these requirements is most relevant to your organization.